slack-samples/bolt-js-slack-mcp-server/README.md

 > ⚠️ **Beta Notice**: This template demonstrates MCP functionality that is currently in beta and not yet widely available to all developers.
 The functionality shown here is being tested and may change before general availability.

-This Bolt for JavaScript template demonstrates how to build [AI Apps](https://docs.slack.dev/ai/) in Slack that leverage Slack's MCP server.
+This Bolt for JavaScript template demonstrates how to build [AI Apps](https://docs.slack.dev/ai/) in Slack that leverage the Slack MCP server.

 Models from [OpenAI](https://openai.com) are used and can be customized for prompts of all kinds.